efgtech/lead-integration/README.md

 You can see example requests and responses in the examples directory.

 An example request can be see in ```examples/request/request.json```.

-For sending multiple applicants, please send these as unique objects within the ```applicants``` array.
+- For sending multiple applicants, please send these as unique objects within the ```applicants``` array

+- At least one contact number is required, if none are provided you will receive a ```contact.numbers: at least one contact number required``` message.

 An example response can be seen in ```examples/response/response.json```.